tc39/notes/es8/2018-01/jan-23.md

 JFI: currently lots of patterns in use (pre-Classes), variations of Object.assign(MyClsas.prototype, mxin).
 I claim ES2015 already added mixins.
 Subclass Factory Mixins.
 Takes advantange of the fact that extends accepts an arbitrary expression.
 Works today, with built-in classes like Array and Map.
 USed by Polymer, others.
 Example. (see slides).

-JFI: this pattern avoids difficult problems: by creating a fresh prototype for each mixin application ,it avoids multiple prototypes, no changes to property lookup.
+JFI: this pattern avoids difficult problems: by creating a fresh prototype for each mixin application, it avoids multiple prototypes, no changes to property lookup.

 JFI: proposal is to add syntax for this kind of mixin. e.g. `class C extends S with M`, desugars to.. .
 Or declarative form.